Freshman Nursing Guarantee Program

 The BSN curriculum plan is full time during fall and spring semesters, but does not include summer semester coursework.

-The majority of your coursework will be Monday through Friday during the day.
-However, your clinical/practicum experiences could occur during the day, evening, early morning and weekend.
+The majority of your coursework will be Monday through Friday during the day with the possibility of an evening course.
+However, your clinical/practicum experiences could occur during the day, evening, early morning, nights, or on weekends.
 Providing your own transportation is highly encouraged during the clinical/practicum experiences as many of the locations are not accessible via public transportation.

 Dates & deadlines